 - Aim for 100% engagement on SeeSaw and educate parents on effective feedback. - Aim for 100% engagement at Student Learning Conferences mid-year.
 3c - Strengthen iwi connections through the Kahui Ako and the iwi education plan.

-- Regular Te ohu reo maori hui to monitor progress of Te Reo and bilingual eduaction. - Connect with iwi through the Kahui Ako and monitor the iwi education plan across the Kahui Ako.
+Collaborate - with Kahui Ako schools to improve achievement challenges. - Regular Te ohu reo maori hui to monitor progress of Te Reo and bilingual eduaction. - Connect with iwi through the Kahui Ako and monitor the iwi education plan across the Kahui Ako. - Collaborate with schools in the CoL/Kahui Ako to collectively address the achievement challenges. - Engage in shared PLD around Student Agency, Assessment for Learning, and Localised Curriculum.